email@example.com • Heller-Brown Building • 160 • 781-736-4148

 His early career was at the City University of New York where he taught in programs to raise the academic skills of students from disadvantaged and minority communities.
 He taught at Fordham University where he served as Assistant to the Dean and administered the Third World Institute where he began his long association with the Brazilian social theorist Paulo Freire.

-Laurence Simon earned his doctorate from the School of Geography at Clark University where he had previously received a Master's in International Development.
-His undergraduate was in philosophy at Queens College of the City University of New York.
+Laurence Simon earned his doctorate from the Graduate School of Geography at Clark University where he had previously received a Master's in International Development.
+His undergraduate degree was in philosophy at Queens College of the City University of New York.
 In 1997, the University of Judaism (now American Jewish University) conferred upon him the Doctor of Humane Letters, Honoris Causa.
 He also has studied philosophy and political theory at the New School for Social Research in New York under Horace Kallen, Hans Jonas and Hannah Arendt.

 Awards and Honors